Gradient-free optimization via integration: Introduction

-\begin{remark} In practice, one may approximate Alg.~\ref{alg:main_det_algo} by replacing $\tilde{\pi}_{n}$ with a cloud of $N\in\mathbb{N}$ weighted random samples $\{X_{n}^{i},i\in\llbracket N\rrbracket\}$ propagated along the iterations; see Section~\ref{sec:experiments} for details.
-The rest of the paper (Section~\ref{sec:Convergence:-deterministic-scena} onwards) focuses on ideal algorithms, corresponding to the scenario $N\rightarrow\infty$.
-We see the study of such ideal algorithms as a prerequisite to the study of their implementable versions, seen as perturbations of the ideal algorithms. \end{remark}
+In practice, one may approximate Algorithm~\ref{alg:main_det_algo} with a cloud of $N\in\mathbb{N}$ random samples $\{X_{n}^{i},i\in\llbracket N\rrbracket\}$ propagated along the iterations; see \cref{sec:experiments} for details.
+We focus on establishing convergence of the ideal Algorithm~\ref{alg:main_det_algo}, corresponding to the scenario $N\rightarrow\infty$.
+We see the study of such ideal algorithms as a prerequisite to the study of their implementable versions, seen as perturbations of the ideal algorithms.